 “My illness, our transplant, and the joy of getting my life back again were like being on a rollercoaster.
 I think everyone who has made a similar journey agrees that life perspectives change.”

 While Edwin got his energy back rapidly, it was tougher for his wife’s body to adjust to living with just one kidney.

 “It seems a bit unfair that the recovery can be easier for the one that gets than the one who gives,” he says.
 “But fortunately she also made a full recovery in the end.”

-Two months after the surgery, Edwin was fit enough for a comeback in his role as responsible for inbound and outbound logistics at former Applikon.
+Two months after the surgery, Edwin was fit enough for a comeback in his role as responsible for inbound and outbound logistics at Applikon.
 This world leader in advanced bioreactor systems enables safe development and production of medicines and vaccines for the pharma industry.
 Applikon became part of Getinge in 2020.